These Apps have all MOI subjects needed pass your board

 8. Q. Para 1 What is the Fires warfighting function?

-A: the Related Tasks and Systems that provide Collective and Coordinated use of Army Indirect Fires, AMD, and Joint Fires through the Targeting ProcessType your paragraph here
+A: Collective and Coordinated use of Army Indirect Fires, AMD, and Joint Fires through the Targeting Process.

 9. Q. Para 1 What are the tasks of the Fires Warfighting Function?